Mitigating Multimodal Hallucinations via Gradient-based Self-Reflection: Ablation Study

-We further evaluate modern MLLMs, LLaVA-v1.6, Qwen2-VL and Intern-VL2, on the Amber dataset.
-As shown in Tab.~\ref{tab:AMBER_New} (supplementary), our method consistently improves performance, even for strong baselines.
-To test generality, we also evaluate on MMBench~\cite{liu2025mmbench}, MMVet~\cite{yu2023mm}, ScienceQA~\cite{lu2022learn}, and VizWiz~\cite{gurari2018vizwiz}.
-Results (supplementary) show that our approach enhances perception and recognition, especially for tasks with clear visual grounding, while preserving overall task performance and demonstrating robustness.

-\subsection{Ablation Study}
+\section{Ablation Study}

-In this section, we first analyze text–visual and co‐occurrence biases, and then study the contributions of our proposed components.
-Further details on gradient computation methods, norm selection, and hyperparameter settings are provided in the supplementary material.

-\textbf{Text-Visual Bias Analysis}.
-Fig.~\ref{fig:pope_ratio} shows that with the exception of InternVL2, MLLMs -- LLaVA-v1.5, InstructBLIP, and mPLUG-Owl2 -- rely more on text prompt than on visual input.
+In this section, we first analyze text–visual and co‐occurrence biases, then evaluate the contributions of our proposed components.
+We also detail the gradient-computation methods and norm selection.
+Additional ablation studies and hyperparameter settings are provided in the Supplementary Material. \textbf{Text-Visual Bias Analysis}.
+Fig.~\ref{fig:pope_ratio} shows that with the exception of InternVL2, MLLMs (LLaVA-v1.5, InstructBLIP, and mPLUG-Owl2) rely more on text prompt than on visual input.
 Likely due to MLLMs' training process, this tendency is common in MLLMs, where multimodal features are aligned with language tokens after extensive text-based pre-training, causing language components to dominate decision-making.
 GACD effectively increases overall visual influence to match that of object-present question prompts in POPE (Fig.~\ref{fig:pope_ratio}).
 In the open-ended generation task, we further observe the visual influence ratio $r^v_m$ and the Text-Visual GAP, defined as $\max(\max(r^p_m, r^y_m) - r^v_m,0)$, the difference between the text influence ratio and the visual influence ratio when text influence is dominant \footnote{$r^p_m$ and $r^y_m$ are derived in the same manner as $r^v_m$ in \eqref{eq:es}.}.
 Observations in Fig.~\ref{fig:cap_llava} also highlight the text-dominant influence typical of MLLMs.
-GACD counteracts this by boosting the influence of visual tokens when aligning them with prompts and previous outputs, leading to higher prediction confidence and a reduction in hallucinations (see Fig.~\ref{fig:confidence} in supplementary).
-Additionally, the nature of the output token affects the degree of visual influence ratio.
+GACD counteracts this by boosting the influence of visual tokens when aligning them with prompts and previous outputs, leading to higher prediction confidence and a reduction in hallucinations (Fig.~1 in supplementary).
+Additionally, the nature of the output token affects the visual influence ratio.
 For instance, punctuation marks or suffixes tend to have a lower visual influence ratio.
 This is intuitive, as these tokens rely more on linguistic context and are less dependent on visual information.
 This observation highlights the value of our GACD framework delivering sample-dependent, token-specific hallucination mitigation.